Memrise/copypod/README.md

                             Initial command to run in the copied pod (default: sleep infinity) -i INTERACTIVE, --interactive INTERACTIVE
-                            Command to run in an interactive console (default: None) --image IMAGE         Copy the entire environment of the pod but use this Docker image instead (default: None)
+                            Command to run in an interactive console (default: None) --image IMAGE         Set to alternate Docker image to use for copied pod (default: None) --cap-add CAP_ADD     Capabilities to add for the copied pod (default: None)

     If the `--interactive` flag is provided, the copied pod will be removed immediately after the command exits, otherwise the name of the pod will be printed.